 What kind of water do I use to make up formula?

 It is best to use tap water to make up your baby's formula.
 Most tap water has fluoride in it, which is important for your baby's teeth.

 - Boil the water until your baby is at least 6 months old.

 - When an electric kettle automatically switches off is fine.

-- Kettles with no automatic switch-off should be turned off within 30 seconds of boiling.
+- Kettles with no automatic switch-off should be turned off after 30 seconds of boiling.

 - Water that comes from a tap with a filter also needs to be boiled (until at least 6 months of age).

 - Add fresh water to the kettle each time you make up formula.

-- Let the water cool before you use it so it is lukewarm, or about room temperature.
+- Let the water cool before you use it so it is about room temperature.